Chance-Constrained Sampling-Based MPC for Collision Avoidance in Uncertain Dynamic Environments: Proposed C 2 U-MPPI Framework

 \subsection{Robot-Obstacle Collision Avoidance Chance Constraints}

-For MPPI, the collision avoidance condition in \eqref{eq: collision-condition-mppi} assumes deterministic obstacle and robot positions based on known or predicted locations, ensuring collision-free sampled trajectories but neglects uncertainties in position estimates.
-In contrast, U-MPPI incorporates uncertainty through the UT, allowing for a probabilistic assessment of collision risks, making it more suitable for uncertain environments.
-To further improve it, we replace the deterministic collision constraint with probabilistic collision checking, formulated as a chance constraint \(\Pr(C) \leq \delta\) in \eqref{eq:uoc_c}, where \(C\left(\mathbf{p}_k, \mathbf{p}^i_k\right): \|\mathbf{p}_k - \mathbf{p}^i_k\| \leq r_{\text{safe}}^i\) defines the collision condition between robot position $\mathbf{p}_k$ and $i$-th obstacle position $\mathbf{p}^i_k$, and \(\delta \in \mathbb{R}^{+}\) sets the confidence level for avoidance.
-To simplify the analysis, we retain the robot as a disk with its area defined by \( \mathcal{A}(\mathbf{p}_k, r_r) \), while modeling the obstacle as a point located at \( \mathbf{p}_k^i = [x_k^i, y_k^i]^\top \).
-Accordingly, the collision condition is given by \( C: \mathbf{p}^i_k \in \mathcal{A}(\mathbf{p}_k, r_r) \).
+Solving \eqref{eq: unscented optimal control problem} with the chance constraint \(\Pr(C) \leq \delta\) is computationally prohibitive, as it requires evaluating collision probabilities for all sampled trajectories under uncertainty, where the joint distributions are complex and intractable for real-time feasibility.
+To address this, we aim to reformulate this constraint as a deterministic condition on the robot’s and obstacle’s mean states.
+To this end, we rely on the probabilistic framework from \cite{du2011probabilistic} to approximate \(\Pr(C)\), ensuring computational efficiency in the C\textsuperscript{2}U-MPPI optimization process.
+Following \cite{du2011probabilistic}, we simplify the analysis by modeling the robot as a disk with area \( \mathcal{A}(\mathbf{p}_k, r_r) \) and the obstacle as a point at \( \mathbf{p}_k^n = [x_k^n, y_k^n]^\top \).
+Accordingly, the collision condition is given by \( C: \mathbf{p}^n_k \in \mathcal{A}(\mathbf{p}_k, r_r) \).
 The instantaneous collision probability is derived from the joint distribution of the robot and obstacle positions:

-where \(p(\mathbf{p}_k, \mathbf{p}^i_k) = p(\mathbf{p}^i_k \mid \mathbf{p}_k) \, p(\mathbf{p}_k)\) represents the joint likelihood of the robot being at \(\mathbf{p}_k\) and the obstacle at \(\mathbf{p}^i_k\) and \(\mathbb{I}_c\) is the indicator function defined as:
+where \(p(\mathbf{p}_k, \mathbf{p}^n_k) = p(\mathbf{p}^n_k \mid \mathbf{p}_k) \, p(\mathbf{p}_k)\) represents the joint likelihood of the robot being at \(\mathbf{p}_k\) and the obstacle at \(\mathbf{p}^n_k\) and \(\mathbb{I}_c\) is the indicator function defined as:

 By applying the indicator function \(\mathbb{I}_c\) and expanding the joint distribution, the probability of collision can be formulated as: